Maximum Games

 Maximum Games expanded into funding and development with a new publishing label in 2018 called Modus Games.
 In 2019, the company acquired its first studio, Brazilian-based The Balance, Inc. and rebranded it as Modus Studios Brazil.
-In 2024, Maximum Games was grouped together with several other related publisher labels under the parent brand Maximum Entertainment.
+In 2021, the company was acquired by Swedish firm Zordix.
+In 2024, Maximum Games was grouped together with several other related publisher labels under the parent brand Maximum Entertainment, the new name of Zordix.